Swing rifle: Development

 A single shot, bolt action, target rifle in 7.62×51mm calibre.

 A bolt having four locking lugs derived from the Schultz & Larsen Model 54J of 1953 and 62M of 1961.
-The lugs were moved to the front of the bolt (as opposed to the Schultz & Larsen design) but were of the same ‘generous’ size.
+The lugs were moved to the front of the bolt (as opposed to the Schultz & Larsen design) but were of the same 'generous' size.
 The position of the lugs, at 45 degrees when closed, was suggested to be a compromise between the compensation characteristics of the Mauser and Lee–Enfield types of action with the former locking vertically and the latter horizontally.

 The Mantaari type trigger.
 The design came from Scandinavia where it had been designed as a match replacement for the Swedish Mauser 95 rifle.

-The case recess in the bolt head was deep at 3mm (.118”) as compared with the standard 2,5mm (.100) set originally by Mauser.
+The case recess in the bolt head was deeper at 3mm (.118”) than the standard 2.5mm (.100) set originally by Mauser.
 This depth was necessitated by the form of the radial sliding extractor.
 A spring-loaded ejector was fitted.

 A bolt stop operating in a slot milled in the bolt body tube.

 Further marks were developed as follows: